Moon landing conspiracy theories: Tapes

 Others are looking for the missing telemetry tapes for different reasons.
 The tapes contain the original and highest quality video feed from the Apollo 11 landing.
-Some former Apollo personnel want to find the tapes for posterity while NASA engineers looking towards future Moon missions believe the tapes may be useful for their design studies.
+Some former Apollo personnel want to find the tapes for posterity, while NASA engineers looking towards future Moon missions believe that the tapes may be useful for their design studies.
 They have found that the Apollo 11 tapes were sent for storage at the U.S. National Archives in 1970, but by 1984, all the Apollo 11 tapes had been returned to the Goddard Space Flight Center at their request.
 The tapes are believed to have been stored rather than re-used.
 Goddard was storing 35,000 new tapes per year in 1967, even before the Moon landings.

 In November 2006, COSMOS Online reported that about 100 data tapes recorded in Australia during the Apollo 11 mission had been found in a small marine science laboratory in the main physics building at the Curtin University of Technology in Perth, Australia.
 One of the old tapes has been sent to NASA for analysis.
 The slow-scan television images were not on the tape.

 In July 2009, NASA indicated that it must have erased the original Apollo 11 Moon footage years ago so that it could re-use the tape.
-In December 2009 NASA issued a final report on the Apollo 11 telemetry tapes.
-Senior engineer Dick Nafzger, who was in charge of the live TV recordings during the Apollo missions, was put in charge of the restoration project.
+In December 2009, NASA issued a final report on the Apollo 11 telemetry tapes.
+Senior engineer Dick Nafzger was in charge of the live TV recordings during the Apollo missions, and he was put in charge of the restoration project.
 After a three-year search, the "inescapable conclusion" was that about 45 tapes (estimated 15 tapes recorded at each of the three tracking stations) of Apollo 11 video were erased and re-used, said Nafzger.
-In time for the 40th anniversary of the Apollo 11 landing, Lowry Digital had been tasked with restoring the surviving footage.
-Lowry Digital president Mike Inchalik said that, "this is by far and away the lowest quality" video the company has dealt with.
+Lowry Digital had been tasked with restoring the surviving footage in time for the 40th anniversary of the Apollo 11 landing.
+Lowry Digital president Mike Inchalik said that "this is by far and away the lowest quality" video that the company has dealt with.
 Nafzger praised Lowry for restoring "crispness" to the Apollo video, which will remain in black and white and contains conservative digital enhancements.
 The US$230,000 restoration project took months to complete and did not include sound quality improvements.
-Some selections of restored footage in high-definition have been made available on the NASA website.
+Some selections of restored footage in high definition have been made available on the NASA website.

 Blueprints

-Grumman appears to have destroyed most of its LM documentation, but copies of the blueprints for the Saturn V exist on microfilm.
+Grumman appears to have destroyed most of its LM documentation, but copies exist in microfilm for the blueprints for the Saturn V.

 Four mission-worthy Lunar Roving Vehicles (LRV) were built by Boeing.
-Three of them were carried to the Moon on Apollos 15, 16, and 17, used by the astronauts for transportation once on the Moon, and left there.
+Three of them were carried to the Moon on Apollos 15, 16, and 17, used by the astronauts for transportation on the Moon, and left there.
 After Apollo 18 was canceled, the other LRV was used for spare parts for the Apollos 15 to 17 missions.
 The 221-page operation manual for the LRV contains some detailed drawings, although not the blueprints.